-If your system does not have access to Active Directory, create a basic user (see Basic users (explained) on page 360).
-For information about how to set up basic users, see Create basic user (see Create basic users on page 360).
+If your system does not have access to Active Directory, create a basic user (see Users (explained) on page 339).
+For information about how to set up basic users, see Create basic user (see Create basic users on page 383).